MinooAhmadii/YOLO-SAM-MODEL/README.md

 ---

-## Training Details
+## 🏋️ Training Details
 - **Training Set**: 2,298 images
 - **Validation Set**: 575 images

-### Dataset
+## 📂 Dataset
-This model was trained on the **Glaucoma Dataset** from Kaggle.
+This model was trained on the [Glaucoma Dataset from Kaggle](https://www.kaggle.com/datasets/arnavjain1/glaucoma-datasets).

-**Preprocessing Pipeline**
+### Preprocessing Pipeline
-- Extracted optic disc and cup masks from the original dataset
+1. Extracted optic disc and cup masks from the original dataset
-- Applied preprocessing to enhance mask quality
+2. Applied image preprocessing to enhance mask quality
-- Trained YOLO model on preprocessed mask annotations
+3. Trained YOLO model on the preprocessed mask annotations

 ---